 Top with the ginger beer.

-Garnish with a lime wedge and a straw.
+Garnish with a lime wedge and serve with a straw.

-*Chinese-five-spiced rum: Using a funnel, add 1 tsp Chinese five-spice powder to a 750 mL bottle of Gosling’s Black Seal rum, and shake vigorously.
+*Chinese-five-spiced rum: Using a funnel, add 1 teaspoon Chinese five-spice powder to a 750 mL bottle of Gosling’s Black Seal rum, and shake vigorously.
 Let sit for at least 1 hour but preferably overnight.
-Strain the rum through a coffee filter set inside of a large strainer into a bowl, then funnel back into the original bottle and label.
+Strain the rum through a coffee filter set inside of a large strainer into a bowl, then funnel the strained rum back into the original bottle.